ncase/blog/src/posts/on-depression.md

 ![The effect size (with uncertainty) of Vitamin D dosage on depressive symptoms.](../content/stuff/2026-01/depression/VitaminD.png "The effect size (with uncertainty) of Vitamin D dosage on depressive symptoms.")

 **The upper range of uncertainty is lowest at 5000 IU (International Units) of Vitamin D a day**, with an estimated effect size of 1.82, with a 95% uncertainty range, from 0.98 to 2.66.
-Let's be pessimistic, and take the _lowest_ end: 0.98. **This is like taking your mental health from an F to D, or C to B.**
+Let's be pessimistic, and take the _lowest_ end: **0.98, like taking your mental health from an F to D, or C to B.**

-<u>Is this in line with earlier meta-analyses?</u> [Mikola et al 2022](https://www.tandfonline.com/doi/10.1080/10408398.2022.2096560) found a lower estimate: the effect for ≥ 2000 IU/day is 0.407.
+<u>Is this in line with earlier meta-analyses?</u> Again, more or less!
+[Mikola et al 2022](https://www.tandfonline.com/doi/10.1080/10408398.2022.2096560) found a lower estimate: the effect for ≥ 2000 IU/day is **0.407**.
 Note that even _this_ is still on par with the _best_ antidepressant!
-And [Xie et al 2022](https://pmc.ncbi.nlm.nih.gov/articles/PMC9376678/) found a higher estimate: "the \[effect\] for low-dose \[≤2,800 IU/day\] was −0.30 and high-dose \[> 2,800 IU/day\] was −1.23." **I'll take the median estimate: around +0.98, like going from an F to D, or C to B.** (And I'm recommending 4,000 IU/day, since that's the "official" max safe dose, though as we'll see later, even the official max dose is probably too low.)
+And [Xie et al 2022](https://pmc.ncbi.nlm.nih.gov/articles/PMC9376678/) found a higher estimate: the effect of > 2,800 IU/day is **1.23**.
+So, I'll take the median estimate: around 0.98.
+(And I'm recommending 4,000 IU/day, since that's the "official" max safe dose.
+Though as we'll see later, even the official max dose may be too low.)

 <u>Does this still work even if you're already taking antidepressants?</u> Yup!
 Table 1 of the first meta-analysis, also shows that Vitamin D helps for _both_ patients using antidepressant medication, and not.
 This is encouraging: it means you can _stack_ both medications & supplements!